openstack/ironic/doc/source/user/creating-images.rst

 *partition images*
     contain only the contents of the root partition.
-Additionally, two more images are used together with them: an image with a kernel and with an initramfs.
+Additionally, two more images are used together with them when booting from network: an image with a kernel and with an initramfs.

     .. warning::
         To use partition images with local boot, Grub2 must be installed on